PanTrakX/Generic-MMO-Backend/README.md

 # Generic MMO Backend
 A Generic MMO Game Backend Made With Django / Python.
+Platform and engine agnostic

 * [1.
 Architecture](#architecture)
 * [2.
 API Specification](#api-specification)
 * [3.
 Authors](#authors)

 ## 1. Architecture
 ### 1.1 Terminology

 AuthServer = Web Server responsible for the authentication
 DataServer = Web Server responsible for the persistent storage of the game
 MatchmakingServer = Web Server that acts as intermediary between the client and the GameServerManager

+(The following are not implemented here as they are not platform/engine agnostic)

 GameServerManager = A cluster manager responsible for starting/stoping GameServerInstances
 GameServerInstance = An instance of the game server